dfeng/notes/no-free-lunch.md

  - search algorithm $\mathcal{A}$ simply appends to this dataset (i.e. continues the search, ideally finding $x$'s that lead to smaller $f(x)$)
  - arbitrary performance measure $\Phi: d_Y^m \to \mathbb{R}$ (i.e. evaluate how good a search algorithm is)

+Suppose we want to find the minimum of $f$.
+Then, the search algorithm is exactly gradient descent, as in a proposal for the next step in the search.

 Key Points:

  -